Aviation Maintenance Airframe & PowerplantCertificate

 Powerplant Theory and Maintenance

-In this course, students will be introduced to five basic airframe systems: Hydraulic-pneumatic power, landing gear, ice and rain control, cabin environmental control, and fuel systems and management.
-Assigned projects in these areas on mock-ups or assigned aircraft components and sub-compounds will be completed.
+This course Introduces students to the five basic airframe systems: hydraulic-pneumatic power, landing gear, ice and rain control, cabin environment, fuel systems and management.
+Students work on assigned projects in each of the areas.

 Powerplant Systems and Components

 Writing strategies geared to target audiences.
 Emphasis on research and problem-solving requiring critical reading and writing; development of ideas and argumentation.
 Includes layout and design, use of illustration, schematics and mathematics.
-Prereq: ENG 105 or permission.
-Fee(s) and meeting dates dependent upon section choice, read http://sites.southseattle.edu/online/welcome-letter and email instructor.
-Find your instructor's email at: http://www.seattlecolleges.com/DISTRICT/employeedirectory/directorysearch.aspx
+Prereq: ENGL 105 or permission.

 Computer Applications I